 We develop materials utilized in organic electronics enabling large-area solution processes like printing.
 Feeding back insights from device fabrication processes into synthesis allows for immediate tuning of the material properties.

-By closely cooperating with the other competence centers on-site, latest device performance data are utilized to immediately improve the next generation materials.
-This way, feed-back loops are sped up and tailor-made materials for solution processing are realized in the labs of the Institute for Organic Chemistry (OCI) of Heidelberg University.
+By closely cooperating with the other competence centers on-site, the latest device performance data are utilized to immediately improve the next generation materials.
+This way, feedback loops are sped up and tailor-made materials for solution processing are realized in the labs of the Institute for Organic Chemistry (OCI) of Heidelberg University.

 - solubility switching materials

 Through close cooperation with the other Competence Centers, a large variety of projects are being worked on.
 Several projects where synthesis is involved can be found in this diagram.

 For cost-efficient fabrication of OE-based devices, high-throughput processes like printing are required.
 However, the fabrication of consecutive layers from solution is challenging, as each layer has to be resistant to the solvent used for the subsequent layer.
 To process multiple layers from solvents of similar polarity in a controlled fashion, semiconductor materials are modified in the Competence Center Synthesis to reduce their solubility drastically upon a stimulus, either via cross-linking, a precursor route, or removal of solubilizing groups.
 One important aspect of our work here is the compatibility of stimulus, substrate, semiconductor and processing conditions.